aldelar/azureml-v2-parallel-job/README.md

 # azureml-v2-parallel-training

-## project description
+## project description (work in progress, still one issue in the last step)

 This is an Azure ML CLIv2 template project demonstrating the use of the parallel job type.

-We here have a simple pipeline with 2 steps:
+We here have a simple pipeline with 3 steps:
-- data-engineering, which would grab data from a data source and generate training data sets (assuming we'd be training one model per dataset in the next step, multi-model scenario)
+- data-engineering, grabs data from one input in the datalake (raw_data.csv), this file is located under ./datalake/raw_data/ in this repo, create a datastore in AML named 'datalake', and setup the CSV file in this repo location into the datalake to match the pipeline input definition.
+The step loops thru all the tenants in this file, simulates some data-engineering being done to output one file per tenant.
+This will define a 'task' for each tenant, which in our case here will be to simulate training a model per tenant and infering predictions for further cross tenants performance evaluation.
+NOTE: this step also creates a special task for the next step 'GENERATE-PREDICTIONS-MLTABLE' to tell the next step that one task is to do just that to convert an output folder as a Tabular [MLTable](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-data-assets?tabs=CLI#create-a-mltable-data-asset)
-- training: setup to run on a compute cluster (multi nodes + multiple training processes per node) which dispatches each training data set to the processes in the cluster to get through the workload
+- training: setup to run on a compute cluster (multi nodes + multiple training processes per node) which dispatches each training data set to the processes in the cluster to get through the workload.
+One task as decribed above is to generate an MLTable descriptor, all other tasks are processing each tenant training csv data set to train/infer and save evaluations.
+- evaluation: reads the output of training as a Tabular dataset (dataset which is the composition of all the CSV files + some transformations to format column types).
+Here this step would perform an evaluation of the performance of each model or all models together against a test dataset.

 ![pipeline](doc/pipeline.png)

-This template showcases how to pass training jobs parameters either as:
+This template also showcases how to pass training jobs parameters to a parallel step either as:
 - environment variables which will automatically be setup on all training nodes (see 'env_var_1' in pipeline.yml and training.py)
 - training script parameters (see 'param_1' in pipeline.yml and training.py)

 The input of a parallel job relies on an [MLTable](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-data-assets?tabs=CLI#create-a-mltable-data-asset) source.
 Please have a look at the data-engineering.py code which generates an MLTable descriptor alonside the data (two ways defined there, explicit list of all files to be included as the MLTable definition, or use of * qualifier to grab everything in the folder).
 An MLTable can describe a Tabular data set (and apply transformations on the fly) or a File dataset (any type of file for a wide range of use cases).

 The training job outputs fake predictions of the models to the 'prediction_data_folder' output, showcasing how to capture artifacts into a specific datalake location.
 The 'datalake' datastore has to be defined in your Azure ML environment, and would be pointint to a storage account container.
-The folder (path) defined in 'prediction_data_folder' will be created automatically in the datalake if it doesn't exist already.
+The folder (path) defined in 'predictions_data_folder' will be created automatically in the datalake if it doesn't exist already.

 ```
 outputs:
-      prediction_data_folder:
+      predictions_data_folder:
         type: uri_folder
         path: azureml://datastores/datalake/paths/aml_v2_pj_prediction_data
         mode: rw_mount